tarantool/tarantool/doc/sphinx/book/configuration.rst

     scheme, in which ``<major>`` number is changed only rarely, ``<minor>`` is incremented for each new milestone and indicates possible incompatible changes, and ``<patch>`` stands for the number of bug fix releases made after the start of the milestone.
-The optional commit number and commit SHA1 are output for non-released versions only, and indicate how much this particular build has diverged from the last release.
+For non-released versions only, there may be a commit number and commit SHA1 to indicate how much this particular build has diverged from the last release.

     “Target” is the platform tarantool was built on.
 Some platform-specific details may follow this line.